Clive Lloyd: Career

+Lloyd captained the West Indies on their tour of New Zealand in 1979.
+He said of the tour "We were jaded and Viv Richards had gone home with a sore back".
+The tour was noted for some controversial umpiring decisions and bad blood between the teams.
+Lloyd said "They were just bad umpires but we should not have behaved in that manner.
+I think if I'd had my time over again I'd have handled it differently.
+I regret it even until this day, that things went so far".

 On 22 January 1985, Lloyd was made an honorary Officer of the Order of Australia for his services to the sport of cricket, particularly in relation to his outstanding and positive influence on the game in Australia.

 In 2005, Lloyd offered his patronage to Major League Cricket for their inaugural Interstate Cricket Cup in the United States, to be named the Sir Clive Lloyd Cup.
-His son, Jason Clive Lloyd, is a goalkeeper for the Guyana national football team.
+His son, Jason Clive Lloyd, was a goalkeeper for the Guyana national football team.
 In 2007, Lloyd's authorised biography, Supercat, was published.
 It was written by the cricket journalist Simon Lister.

 In 2022, Lloyd received a knighthood at an investiture ceremony at Windsor Castle.

 Clive is regarded as one of the greatest captains in the history of the game.

 Personal life

 Lloyd is a fan of English football club Everton FC.
+He is the cousin of spin bowler Lance Gibbs.